salilab/imp/doc/installation.md

     `brew install boost gmp google-perftools cgal graphviz gsl cmake doxygen hdf5 swig eigen fftw mpfr`

   to install everything IMP finds useful (or that you will want for installing various useful python libs that IMP finds useful).
+On older Macs, you may also need to `brew install git` if you want to use git (newer Macs include git).
 - [Macports](http://www.macports.org/) If you use MacPorts, you must add `/opt/local/bin` to your path (either by modifying your shell's config file or by making an `environment.plist` file) and then do